projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

 should obey these following rules (and more):

--  Make sure the Service VM is a closed system and doesn't allow users to install any unauthorized 3rd party software or components.
+-  Make sure the Service VM is a closed system and doesn't allow users to install any unauthorized third-party software or components.
 -  External peripherals are constrained.
 -  Enable kernel-based hardening techniques, e.g., dm-verity (to make sure integrity of DM and vBIOS/vOSloaders), kernel module signing,